 For prospective exchange students | Student life in Vienna

-This page provides general information about life in Vienna and at WU.
-It is supposed to help you to decide if WU is a good fit for you and your exchange experience.
+On this webpage, we provide general information about life in Vienna and about life on Campus WU.
+This page will help you to decide whether WU is the right choice for you and your exchange experience.

 If you have already been nominated for an exchange semester at WU, please visit this page.